SmartTokenLabs/TokenScript/doc/design_paper.md

 Specific to blockchain, we also have:

 10. How to correctly and securely construct a transaction for the asset (purchase, voting etc)?
-You can't expect any investor to be a blockchain geek who knows to do load the smart contract files in his wallet.
+You can't expect any investor to be a blockchain geek who knows how to load the smart contract files in his wallet.

 We categorise these trade-sensitive information into four categories:

-1. product description[^pd].
-Item 2, 3, 5, 6 are in PD
+1. Product description[^pd]: Item 2, 3, 5, 6
-2. attested information.
-Item 1, 4, 6, 7 are in Attestations.
+2. Attested information (attestations): Item 1, 4, 6, 7.
-3. reference information.
-Item 8, 9.
+3. Reference information: Item 8, 9.
-4. action information (how to perform an asset action).
-Item 10.
+4. Action information (how to perform an asset action): Item 10.

 Understandably, the buyers need to access all these for an informed decision.
 Ideally they show up on his wallet when he starts interacting with the token.
 In the following chapters, we will describe how these information categorizes manifest in Tokenscript.